Nowadays, reading is essential because we live in an era of knowledge, where everything is in the form of documents and pdfs.

 These drills include daily reading exercises, plus writing a journal daily.
 Because regularity brings changes faster.

-So try to be regular on whatever you're starting to read.
+So try to be regular with whatever you're starting to read.

-This is very important because more words mean good vocab, and good vocab means good reading speed.
+This is very important because more words mean good vocabulary, and good vocabulary means good reading speed.

 You don't need concentration power to learn faster, but you can only concentrate when you are interested in that thing.

-Suppose you love watching anime shows; So for watching anime shows, you don't need anyone to push you or support you because you're interested in them; because your desires automatically push you towards it.
+Suppose you love watching anime shows.
+So to watch anime shows, you don't need anyone to push you or support you because you're interested in them, because your desires automatically push you towards them.

 So instead of increasing concentration power, try to develop some internet in books.

-As I have mentioned above, your interest pushes you faster.
+As I mentioned above, your interest pushes you faster.